MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/replicate.md

 - **Cumulative effect of disk drift**: From the point of replication to the promotion of an asset to production, the source and destination binaries must remain synchronized.

-  *Drift* in binaries consumes extra bandwidth because changes to the binary must be replicated on a recurring basis.
+  *Drift* in binaries consumes extra bandwidth because you must replicate changes to the binary on a recurring basis.
 During synchronization, the calculation for total migration storage includes all binary drift.
 The longer it takes to promote an asset to production, the more cumulative drift occurs.
-The more synchronized assets, the more consumed bandwidth.
+The more synchronized assets that you have, the more bandwidth you consume.
 For each asset in a synchronization state, you have less total available migration bandwidth available.

 - **Time-to-business change**: Synchronization time has a cumulative negative effect on migration speed.
 Prioritization of the migration backlog and advanced preparation for the [change communication](../release/change-communication.md) plan are crucial to the speed of migration.